-At the time of submitting the application, the project must stop.
-Including non-CDBG funds may be contracted, committed or spent before the Environmental Review process is approved by DCCED.
+At the time of submitting the application, the project must stop, including non-CDBG funds that are committed, spent or contracted before the Environmental Review process is complete and approved by DCCED.
 No CDBG funds will be released until the grant agreement has been fully executed, and other contingencies which may be outlined are resolved.